judithyueli/mexBBFMM2D/README.md

 QH = case1(xloc, yloc,H,nCheb,print);
 ```

 Input: same as in testing mode.
+Only performs the multiplication using BBFMM2D and can be used for very large cases.

 ####Step 4: Run you own example